psevestre/openid-fapi/Financial_API_WD_002.md

 Request object endpoint is a REST API at the authorization server that accepts a signed request object as HTTPS POST payload.
-The authorization server shall authenticate the client before accepting the payload.

 Following is an example of such request.